agustinbutrico/BanishCards/README.md

     Here, you can modify the maximum number of banishes per run (MaxBanishes) to your preferred limit.

-    You can also customize the banish button color.

 ## Features

     Banish Upgrades: